Neoteroi/BlackSheep-Docs/docs/remotes.md

 !!! warning
     When configuring [OpenID Connect](../authentication/#oidc) authentication,
-    it can be necessary to handle forward headers, so that the application can generate correct `redirect_uri` for authorization servers.
+    it can be necessary to handle forwarded headers, so that the application can generate correct `redirect_uri` for authorization servers.

 ## ASGI root_path